APL-UW Home

 Do I need to be a U.S. citizen?

-No, but you do need permission to attend school or work in the U.S. because we cannot sponsor students at this time.
+No, but you do need legal permission to attend school or work in the U.S. because we cannot sponsor students at this time.

 Can this internship lead to other opportunities at APL-UW?

-Yes, you will be exposed to different researchers, scientists, and technicians at APL-UW that may have future opportunities for you.
+Yes, you will be exposed to different researchers, scientists, and technicians at APL-UW who may have future opportunities for you.
 This may also be how you decide where to go to graduate school or apply for future job opportunities.
 This is a great way to network and learn about different career options as well.

 What are you looking for in your applicants?

-We ask that you be interested in oceanography, which is a broad area of research, be curious about the natural world around you, and have a willingness to learn from your mistakes.
+Applicants need to demonstrate a strong interest in oceanography, which is a broad area of research, be curious about the natural world around you, and have a willingness to learn from your mistakes.

 If my background is in biology, will there be a project for me?